vmware-tanzu-labs/educates-training-platform/docs/workshop-content/working-on-content.md

 Custom workshop image changes
 -----------------------------

-If your workshop is using a custom workshop image because of the need to provide additional tools, and you have as a result also included the workshop instructions as part of the workshop image, during development of workshop content always use an image tag of ``master``, ``develop`` or ``latest``, do not use a version image reference.
+If your workshop is using a custom workshop image because of the need to provide additional tools, and you have as a result also included the workshop instructions as part of the workshop image, during development of workshop content always use an image tag of ``main``, ``master``, ``develop`` or ``latest``, do not use a version image reference.

 ```
 apiVersion: training.eduk8s.io/v1alpha2